SotaKaneko/MCP3208/README.md

 forked from https://github.com/SotaKaneko/LED-matrix-sensor

-Revisted to make it more universal.
+Revised to make it more universal.